ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 {
     int temp = 0;
     int n = a.length;
+    // For n iterations
     for(int i = 0; i < n - 1; i++)
     {
+        // Used to check whether we have reached the
+        // sorted condition or not
         boolean flag = false;
-        for(int j = 1; j < n; j++)
+        // Iterate entire list comparing adjacent elements for(int j = 1; j < n; j++)
         {
             if(a[j-1] > a[j])
             {
                 temp = a[j-1];
-                a[j-1] = a[j];
+                // Swap adjacent elements if wrongly arranged a[j-1] = a[j];
                 a[j] = temp;
                 flag = true;
             }
         }
-        if(!flag)
+        // Flag is false, if array already sorted if(!flag)
         {
             break;